40super/kickstarter-analysis/README.md

 As a result, this graph shows the percentage of campaigns outcome based on the goal amount.

 ### Challenges and Difficulties Encountered
+During the challenge I did not have many difficulties due to having some knowledge of excel.
+The only difficulties I had, was troubleshooting any mistakes I made such as forgetting to apply filters to get the appropiate data table.
+Furthermore, I think a challenge that can be encountered is if the data was of larger scale, applying certain functions and adding custom parameters to each column can be tedious.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+* Based on the Outcomes based on Launch Date graph, the best time to launch a campaign is in May.
+* Another conclusion is that October would be the worst time to launch a campaign due to the higher failure rate compare to the successful rate within the same time.

 - What can you conclude about the Outcomes based on Goals?
+* Based on the graph, goals between 20000 to 30000 had a higher percentage of failing than succeeding.
+*
 - What are some limitations of this dataset?

+Some limitation that I noticed while using this dataset is the data distribution for certain categories.
+For example, looking at the outcome based on goals graph, goals with a monetary value greater than 20000 had less than 10 entries in majority of the goal range while goals under 20000 had greater amount of entries.
+This can cause entries that have higher goals to have higher weightage which can skew the data.

 - What are some other possible tables and/or graphs that we could create?

+I think a good graph that can be useful to get a better understanding of the data is the box and whisker plot.
+Using this graph can give an understanding of the amount of outlier and also see if the data is distributed normally.